talkncloud/tyhac-aws-hackster/README.md

 ## TYHAC (turn your head and cough)
 TYHAC (pronounced *tieack*) is an IoT covid-19 audio thing that uses deep learning to determine if an audio cough sample is positive or negative for covid-19.

+To my knowledge this is the first publically available covid-19 audio analysis project that provides access to the trained model, source code for hosting the model and cloud infrastructure to host an end to end solution.

 ## Buying Mick a coffee
 If you enjoyed this project and feel like shouting me a coffee, I'll happily accept but if thats not for you, I'd appreciate if you could please star or share this project for visibility to help others.